rlaisqls/TIL/데브옵스 DevOps/Monitoring/DeepFlow 논문 요약.md

 ## Tag-Based Correlation
 - To achieve cross-component correlation in zero code, DeepFlow injects uniform tags into the spans.
 - DeepFlow injects uniform tags into the spans.
-We enable the in- jection of Kubernetes resource tags (e.g., node, service, pod, etc.), self-defined labels (e.g., version, commit-ID, etc.), and cloud resource tags (e.g., region, availability zone, VPC, etc.).
+We enable the injection of Kubernetes resource tags (e.g., node, service, pod, etc.), self-defined labels (e.g., version, commit-ID, etc.), and cloud resource tags (e.g., region, availability zone, VPC, etc.).

 - To minimize the tagging overhead, we introduce a technique called smart-encoding.